A characterization of groups of parahoric type: A more detailed study of the commutator relations

-Note that this definition is not consistent with the one we have previously used in the case of groups of rank one, but it has the advantage of greatly simplifying the notations when dealing with the Chevalley constants .
-When $\alpha\in\Psi$, with a suitable choice of $u_{\alpha,\varpi^{f_0(\alpha)}}$, we can always manage to make the proposition \ref{ualphac} still work.
+Note that this definition is not consistent with the one we have previously used in the case of solvable groups of rank one, but it has the advantage of greatly simplifying the notations when dealing with the Chevalley constants .
+When $\alpha\in\Psi$, with a suitable choice of $u_{\pm\alpha,\varpi^{f_0(\pm\alpha)}}$, we can always manage to make the proposition \ref{ualphac} still work.
 When $\alpha\not\in\Psi$, it is not hard to see that the expressions we have found for the functions $a,b,c$ also yield the result of proposition \ref{ualphac} for a suitable choice of $u_{\alpha,\varpi^{f_0(\alpha)}}$.
+More precisely, (\ref{scom}) becomes, for every $\alpha\in\Phi$ and for suitable $x$ and $y$: